-If you haven’t got the right tools it makes doing the job a LOT harder – if not impossible.
+If you haven’t got the right tools it makes marketing a LOT harder – if not impossible.

 I learnt my lesson many years ago.
 I was struggling for too long with a particular job when it dawned on me: